neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 4. Heap Sort
 5. Smooth Sort

-In hindsight smooth sort was the most difficult to implement, but it also brought me most enjoyment.
-Because the implementations of the other algorithms are already widely-known, I put emphasis on explaining the mechanism of Smooth Sort below and leave out the others (except for Heap Sort...
+In hindsight smooth sort was the most difficult to implement, but it also brought me the most enjoyment.
+Because the implementations of the other algorithms are already widely-known, I put emphasis on explaining the mechanism of smooth sort below and leave out the others (except for Heap Sort...
 It'll become clear why I decided to explain this too).

 Additionally, I'll outline the methods I used to benchmark the sorting algorithms.
 After much research, I decided to generate my own data sets (still using the `struct Record` provided by the starter code) to test the different implementations.
 I landed on a few ways to measure "entropy" (how shuffled an array is) to help me understand how the sorting algorithms would behave under different circumstances.